 Short-term health plans in Colorado

-- Colorado has had its own regulations for short-term health insurance for many years, and has recently tightened the rules substantially.
+- Colorado has had its own regulations for short-term health insurance for many years, but tightened the rules substantially in 2019.

 - Starting in April 2019, Colorado began imposing several new rules for short-term plans.

 - Short-term health insurance in Colorado must have loss ratios of at least 80 percent, (it was 60 percent prior to April 2019).

 - Short-term plans in Colorado are required to cover state-mandated benefits, including maternity (but the scope of this is limited due to pre-existing condition rules and the duration of short-term plans).

 - Purchasing short-term health insurance in Colorado is prohibited if you had coverage under more than one short-term plan in the last 12 months, and for many years, short-term plan duration in Colorado has been limited to six months,

 - No insurers have offered short-term health insurance in Colorado since April 2019.